 Thanks to the new 3D transform feature in XD, we can now add 3D perspective to any element in our designs with ease.
 To give these 3D objects a more life-like shimmer, we can apply a sharp gradient that simulates angled or radial light reflection.

-The next step is to apply two more colours in between that closely match the colour and transparency of the ends and then move the nodes so they are immediately next to each other.
+The next step is to apply two more colors in between that closely match the color and transparency of the ends and then move the nodes so they are immediately next to each other.
 You now have this reflective gradient and you can use the gradient path on the canvas (that you can move around and rotate) to place this reflection where it looks most pleasing in your design.

 Use Background Blur and gradients together for more vibrant depth

 Background blurs are often used to blur elements underneath an object and give more depth to your design.
-This can help your users keep in context with where they’re at in a design for things like a popup, drop down or in the example below, a slideout menu.
+This can help your users keep in context with where they’re at in a design for things like a popup, drop down, or in the example below, a slideout menu.

 Blend gradients together for a more organic feel

 We talked about applying linear or radial gradients to a shape to create a simple blend but what if we want to create a more complex blend where gradients come together in many directions?
 This is where blending gradients come in.

 By layering many gradient shapes together, we can achieve gradients with multiple paths and blend them together using dozens of blend modes available to us in the properties panel.